CodeWithTamim/Quotes-App/README.md

 - Fetches 10 random quotes from a free API.
 - Clean and user-friendly interface.
-- Easy-to-use with a single button for fetching new quotes.
+- Easy-to-use with swipe refresh feature for fetching new quotes.